 Guam Community College has no dormitory facilities for students.
 The majority of international students rent rooms or apartments near the College.
 International students are encouraged to seek housing with English speaking families on Guam in order to facilitate speaking English on all possible occasions.

 U.S. Immigration and Customs Enforcement regulations do not permit international students to accept employment while attending college.
 An international student should not count on being able to accept employment on Guam to work one’s way through college

 Here's what you need to know to apply:

 You can apply any time during the year.
 For those who are not on island, documents can be scanned and emailed to firstname.lastname@example.org .
 Please include a copy of a valid photo ID.

-- First, you'll need to complete an Application for Admissions and the Application For Admissions as a Declared Student as well.
+- First, you'll need to complete an Application for Admission.

 - Request your official high school transcript, high school equivalency, or college transcripts.
 As stated if your transcripts are in a language other than English, they will need to be evaluated.

 - Visit the Student Health Center and submit the Student Health Information Form and your shot record to clear your health hold.
 They will advise you if additional information is required.